strikles/atac-data/messages/email/neurorights.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/matthew_puncher.png"></p>

-these individuals create drug addicts with synthetic pain, setting cybertorture and cybersodomy as extrajudicial punishment in order to force people to hurt themselves (head, anus and genitals) with relentless vibrotactile cybertorture to force the victim to bargain for relief and to complete the tasks they are issued via synthetic telepathy and act ìn criminal association with multiple others like the individuals below.
+these individuals create drug addicts with synthetic pain, setting cybertorture and cybersodomy as extrajudicial punishment in order to force people to hurt themselves (head, anus and genitals) with relentless vibrotactile cybertorture to force the victim to bargain for relief and to complete the tasks they are issued via synthetic telepathy and act ìn criminal association with multiple others like the group of individuals below.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/others/muskiado.png"></p>